 The change in weather to colder temperature certainly impacts the way viruses can transmit, but we suspect the influx of sugary treats around the holidays has something to do with illness, too.
 In fact, eating sugar lowers the immune system and causes inflammation.
 The immune system behaves like a gatekeeper, protecting our bodies from invasive germs.
 However, if the gate is damaged, it's easier for viruses to enter.

-Prevent Chronic Diseases
+It Prevents Chronic Diseases

-Increase Mental Clarity
+Increases Mental Clarity

 Sugar can stimulate areas in the brain that make us crave more of it, but it can also result in irritability, sluggishness, and aggression.
 It's also believed sugar blocks memory receptors, causing one to forget things more easily, and can aggravate depression and dementia.